 Alpacas are good pets and easy to care for

-True for the most part.
 If you want a pet that lives outdoors and have enough grazing, alpacas may be for you (you can keep a group of three on about an acre if it's properly managed and they aren't pregnant).
-They aren't a traditional pet like a dog or cat, but they are fun to watch and you can pet them to some degree, and often they will learn to eat from your hand.
+They aren't a traditional pet like a dog or cat, but they are fun to watch and you can handle them to some degree, and often they will learn to eat from your hand.
 Food expenses are relatively trivial: a small amount of concentrate each day and access to hay and water.
 It's a good idea to vaccinate with Lambivac annually, and feet and sometimes teeth will need to be trimmed, and of course they need to be sheared.
 All these needs can be taken care of once a year at the same time by a good shearer.

 You should use your alpacas for 'trekking'/'glamping'/therapy work/rent them out to weddings and parties as I heard of someone who made a fortune doing that